outdoorbits/little-backup-box/README.md

 ## Usage

-The exact backup steps depend on the backup mode.
+The exact steps depend on the backup mode.

 ### Card backup mode